What to see, when there is so much to see and so little time to see it?

 Take your time to chill, watch the monks, eat baguette with omelette and watch the river.

 DON’T MISS: Eating a whole fish freh from the grill!
 Okay, I actually didn’t try.
 Not to happy about fish.

 9 KSAR OF AIT-BEN-HADDOU, MOROCCO

 A very large sandcastle?
 Kind of.
-“Ksar” means fortified city and inside are are “kasbahs” The square small windowed buildings it the traditional way of building houses.
+“Ksar” means fortified city and inside you find socalled “kasbahs”; the square small windowed buildings are the traditional way of building houses.
 What baffled me is that it’s pre-Saharan!
 Pre-Saharan!
 The light brown city was here before the Sahara desert.
-The area was a hot spot, and it became wealthy enough to built this massive city due to its location along the gold, ivory and salt caravan route (Throughout most of human civilization salt has been extremely valuable.)
+The area was a hot spot, and it became wealthy enough to built this massive city due to its location along the gold, ivory and salt caravan route (throughout most of human civilization salt has been extremely valuable.)
 And where there is trade, there’s money.

 For more of Morocco: Mint tea, storks & palaces in Marrakech.